 See how a dimension - here complication - plays out in the two periods on a metric - here amount.

 Bearly Awake sells four lines of watch complications.
 Chronographs are the largest segment but are lagging vs plan.
 Smart Watches, the smallest segment, are growing double digit.

 See how a metric, here revenue, interacts along a pair of dimensions, here country and complication.

-See how two metrics - here sales and margins - play along a given dimension, here complication.
+See how two metrics - here unit sales and average price - play along a given dimension, here complication.

 GROSS MARGIN BY COMPLICATION